jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) either—
     (i) for the remainder of the period or tax year specified in the ruling; or (ii) in the case of a ruling issued for an indefinite period, for 3 years after the date stated in the notice of withdrawal.
-(5) A notice of withdrawal must specify—Anything that does not contain these statements is not a notice of withdrawal of a public ruling.
+(5) A notice of withdrawal must specify— Anything that does not contain these statements is not a notice of withdrawal of a public ruling.
   (a) that it is a withdrawal of a public ruling under this section; and (b) the ruling that is being withdrawn; and
   (c) either—